 Ride-sharing encourages commuters to make use of drivers' empty seat space, which in turn helps reduce CO2 emissions, make our cities cleaner and more liveable by reducing congestion, and has the added bonus of fostering team spirit!
 The following colleagues came by car today:

-Mouse-over a driver's name above to learn more about their journey habits and then click on a green polygon to reserve a seat.
+Click on a green polygon to reserve a seat.
 An automated email will be received by the driver.
 Until your request is accepted, the seat remains orange.
 It will then turn red once confirmed.
-To learn more about the drivers listed above or whether any specific conditions apply, please mouse-over their name.
 'Driver Observations' may additionally include specific route-related diversions and/or alternative departure times.

 Consider for a moment the actual cost of driving to/from your desired destination.
 Enter the distance in km (no decimals) that you travel to/from work: